-Built in 2009, by Bay Shipbuilding of Sturgeon Bay, Wisconsin (hull #0820) as the Dublin Sea for K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Built in 2009, by the Marinette Marine Corporation of Sturgeon Bay, Wisconsin (hull #820) as the Dublin Sea for K-Sea Transportation Partnership of East Brunswick, New Jersey.

-In 2011, In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

-Her electrical service is provided by one Caterpillar C-9 generator rated at 215 kW and a second Caterpillar C-9 generator rated at 163 kW.
-The tug is SOLAS classed, her capacities are 144,000 gallons of diesel fuel, and 19,000 gallons of potable water.
+Her electrical service is provided by two, 215kW, Caterpillar C-9 generator sets.
+And, a third, 163kW Caterpillar C-9 generator set.
+The tug's capacities are 144,000 gallons of fuel, 5,547 gallons of lube oil, 153,220 gallons of ballast, and 19,000 gallons of potable water.

 She is fitted with an INTERcon coupler system featuring a 50(in) diameter pin.
 The system includes a "lightering system."
 This system allows for continuous adjustment of the tug's height between the tug and the barge, as the draft of the barge changes during loading and unloading procedures.